 - Key: specifies a key value, which uniquely identifies a tile.
 Valid values: SpatialKey, SpaceTimeKey, and TimeKey.

-- Layout definition or layout: defines the chunking mode for tiles in a layer, the geographical range represented by each pixel, and the mapping relationship between a key and the actual coordinate system.
+- Layout definition or layout: Defines chunking mode for tiles in a layer, the geographical range represented by each pixel, and the mapping relationship between a key and a coordinate system.

-- Layout scheme: A layout scheme consists of the zoom numbers of all layers in a pyramid and the layout definitions.
-The following figure shows the file representation of raster data and the logical model stored in the database.
+- Layout scheme: A layout scheme consists of zoom numbers of all layers in a pyramid and its layout definitions.

 Band and layer

 DLA Ganos Raster uses a simple and efficient raster data model.
 This data model is used to manage the thematic data and remote sensing image data.
 An image consists of several bands that can be represented as a 2D raster layer.
 Each pixel of a band is represented as a cell.
 DLA Ganos Raster requires that all cells in each band be of the same data type and have the same projection parameters.
+Different bands of an image can be heterogeneous.
 This makes it easy for you to store and manage data.
-Note that different bands of an image can be heterogeneous.
 Each image has its own metadata.
 The metadata includes the extent, data types, projection information, row numbers, and column numbers.
 Raster data is stored as layers in databases.
 Each layer is stored and managed as a tile in DLA Ganos Raster.
 Tiles can be classified into two types: single-band tiles and multi-band tiles.
 Each multi-band tile contains multiple tiles.

-- One band corresponds to one layer: For single-band raster data such as the output of a model and the analytical results of a remote sensing image, each pixel includes only one value.
+- One band corresponds to one layer: For single-band raster data such as the output of the model and remote sensing image analytics results, each pixel includes only one value.
 If a pyramid model is not built, each band corresponds to a layer.

 - Multiple bands form a layer: If a layer of the remote sensing image is composed of RGB, the layer can be represented by a multi-band tile.
 In this case, the R, G, and B bands form a layer.

-- One band includes multiple layers: If you have created a pyramid model for raster data, each band contains multiple zoom levels.
-Each zoom level corresponds to a layer.
+- One band includes multiple layers: If you have created a pyramid model for the raster data, each band contains multiple magnification levels.
+Each magnification level corresponds to a layer.